Art exhibits and gallery openings in Fairfield County

 Housatonic Museum Art, 900 Lafayette Blvd., Bridgeport.
 Info: www2.housatonic.edu/artmuseum.

-Gun Violence and its Aftermath, Oct.
-17-Dec.
+Gun Violence and its Aftermath, through Dec.
 5, UConn Stamford Art Gallery, 1 University Place, Stamford.
-Opening reception: Oct.
-17, 5-7 p.m.
 June Ahrens has spent close to two years creating this work which was inspired and motivated by the horrific mass shootings in the U.S.

 RPAC Gallery, 424R Main St., Ridgefield.
 Info: 475-215-5740, info@ridgefieldprideartcenter.com.